amark/coalesce/README.md

 });
 ```
-And restart the server with `require('coalesce')({port:7777, sec: {relay: true} })` in the same folder and reload the page into 2 tabs.
+And restart the server with `require('coalesce')({port:7777, sec: -2})` in the same folder and reload the page into 2 tabs.
 Typing in the input will synchronize across tabs automatically.
 Curiosity perked?
 Check out the two test apps in the playground by simply navigating to them in your browser.

 ## Real API Docs Coming Soon ##